The ultimate coast-to-coast Scotland mountain bike tour

 - All group safety equipment

-- Airport/ H+I recommended hotel pick-up on day 1 and drop-off on day 8 of tour (specified times apply)
+- Airport/ H+I recommended hotel pick-up on day 1

 - Global Rescue emergency evacuation services